brianwisti/rgb-brain-hugo/site/content/post/2019/07/chunky-bacon.md

 - drawing
 - chunky-bacon
 title: Chunky Bacon
+created: 2024-01-15T15:26:42-08:00
+updated: 2024-02-01T19:59:15-08:00
 ---

 ![attachments/img/2019/cover-2019-07-04.png](../../../attachments/img/2019/cover-2019-07-04.png)
 Seriously.
 Chunky.
 Bacon.

 Outlining a post about my Notes experiment.
-Learned that [\_why](https://en.wikipedia.org/wiki/Why_the_lucky_stiff) coined [card/tumblelog](../../../card/tumblelog.md), which is sort of what the notes are.
+Learned that [\_why](https://en.wikipedia.org/wiki/Why_the_lucky_stiff) coined [tumblelog](../../../card/tumblelog.md), which is sort of what the notes are.
 And then I wanted to make this note.
 With the foxes.
 But I couldn't find a nice big version.
 So I made a nice big version.
 It's [Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/2.5/), just like the original.
 You can use it.

 Go read the [Poignant Guide](https://poignant.guide/) when you have time.
 I put [CLOSURE](https://github.com/steveklabnik/CLOSURE) on my list.